 Prince Edward County, Va., officials close their public schools rather than integrate them.
 White students attend private academies; black students do not head back to class until 1963, when the Ford Foundation funds private black schools.
 The Supreme Court orders the county to reopen its schools on a desegregated basis in 1964.

-In New Orleans, federal marshals shield 6-year-old Ruby Bridges from an angry crowd as she attempts to enroll in school.
+In New Orleans, federal marshals shielded Ruby Bridges, Gail St. Etienne, Leona Tate and Tessie Prevost from angry crowds as they enrolled in school.

 A federal district court orders the University of Georgia to admit African American students Hamilton Holmes and Charlayne Hunter.
 After a riot on campus, the two are suspended.
 A court later reinstates them.